 We used one-hot encoder to transform the categorical features because machine learning models and regression models have difficulty in inputting features with the object data type.

-6) select the data with respect ot Santos
+6) Select the data with respect to Santos

 7) The evidence that we have solved all data preprocessing problems and the prediction performance could be better.